eman3/autonomous-squid/README.md

 An autoupdating implementation of craftyjs

 ## Building / Running

-To run an autoupdating craftyjs server,
+To run the server

-1. Fork craftyjs
-2. Add a githook it craftyjs fork to your-ip:3000
-3. Add your fork of craftyjs to the package.json
-4. Enjoy the autoupdating!
+    node app.js

 ## Thanks